The Spark Award for Oregon Artists

 photo credit: Vijesh Datt

-• 30 years of age or older with 7+ years of a sustained art practice (not including schooling)
+• 30 years of age or older with 7+ years of active art practice (not including schooling)

-• Regularly creating and presenting new work to audiences
+• Regularly creating and presenting new work to public audiences

 • Producing original work in eligible disciplines